Protect Yourself and your Home from Mosquitoes

 Here in Florida, we have a lot of dangerous creatures lurking in the wild.
 From sharks with razor-sharp teeth to snakes with needle-like fangs, some of the world’s most daunting animals live alongside us in subtropical sun of America’s southeast.
 But of all the dangerous critters that call Florida home, few have the far-flung mobility of mosquitoes.

-Just how dangerous are mosquitoes in Northern Florida and Georgia, you might ask?
+Just how dangerous are mosquitoes in Northern Florida, you might ask?
 Although these flying insects are directly linked to millions of deaths worldwide every year, the United States is somewhat shielded – but that doesn’t mean we are completely in the safe zone.
 In Florida, we have battled many mosquito-borne viruses such as West Nile, dengue, chikungunya, yellow fever, and we are now facing the additional threat of the Zika virus.

 At McCall Service, our goal is to ensure that all Florida residents are proactive and take preventative measures to protect themselves from flocks of flying mosquitoes, so we’ve detailed a few mosquito prevention tips – both for you and your home – that can help you avoid painful, disease-ridden bites all year long.

 Personal Mosquito Prevention